miraheze/mw-config/.github/CONTRIBUTING.md

 * LocalSettings.php wiki override values should be alphabetically sorted based on the wiki name.
 There are only two exceptions to this:
   * The `'default'` value, which should be always above all others.
-  * The `using-<extension_name>` values should have their own alphabetical order below all wiki database overrides.
+  * The `ext-<ExtensionName>` values should have their own alphabetical order below all wiki database overrides.

 # Questions?